-If the property tax statement was not postmarked prior to April 25, the first half payment due date must be 21 days from the postmark date of the property tax statement and all penalties should be determined with regard to the later due date (Minnesota Statute 279.01).
+If the property tax statement was not postmarked prior to April 25, the first half payment due date must be 21 days from the postmark date of the property tax statement and all penalties should be determined with regard to the later due date (M.S.
+279.01, subd.
+1, (b)).